Islands of Electromagnetic Tranquility in Our Galactic core and Little Red Dots that Shelter Molecules and Prebiotic Chemistry: Comparing LRDs with Milky Way CMZ

 LRDs are tiny, reddish proto-galaxies discovered in the early universe, as early as a few million years after the Big Bang in JWST deep surveys \citep{2024ApJ...963..129M}.
-They are extraordinarily compact, typically only $30$–$200$ parsecs in radius, which is a few percent of the Milky Way’s size, and a typical LRD with a radius of $\sim 100$ parsec is comparable to our Galaxy’s CMZ or nuclear region.
+They are extraordinarily compact, typically only $30$–$200$ parsecs in radius, which is comparable to our Galaxy’s CMZ size.
 Despite their small size, many LRDs appear to host massive central black holes of a few million solar masses, similar to SgrA*; surprisingly, the black hole can account for a few tens of percent of the entire stellar mass in these systems.
-Thus, while both the Milky Way and LRDs have SMBHs in the few-million to ten-million solar mass range, the black hole is a much larger fraction of an LRD than in our Galaxy.
-Structurally, an LRD can be viewed as a proto-galaxy that is almost entirely ``core’’, emitting about half its light from a region only $\sim 100$ parsec across \citep{2024ApJ...963..129M}, a scale that, in the Milky Way, corresponds to just the innermost bulge where the CMZ and nuclear star cluster reside.
-As a result, the processes taking place across an entire LRD occur within a volume comparable to that surrounding SgrA*.
+Thus, while both the Milky Way and LRDs have SMBHs in a few million solar masses range, the black hole is a much larger fraction of an LRD than in our Galaxy.
+Therefore, structurally, an LRD can be viewed as a proto-galaxy that is almost entirely ``core’’ \citep{2024ApJ...963..129M} of the Milky Way, corresponds to just the innermost bulge where the CMZ and nuclear star cluster reside.

-Both the Milky Way’s core and LRDs are defined by their large reservoirs of cool dust and molecular gas.
-In the Galactic center, the CMZ contains approximately $60$ million solar masses of molecular material, exhibiting densities and pressures much higher than those in typical interstellar clouds, but with temperatures low enough ($T\sim50$–$200$~K) to support molecule formation \citep{2025ApJ...984..156B}.
-LRDs, first identified at high redshift with JWST, have since been found in the local universe, providing valuable targets for detailed study.

-Observations of local LRDs from WISE show that these galaxies harbor dust with a broad temperature distribution, and a substantial fraction is cold ($T_{\rm dust} \sim 100$–$1000$~K), colder than in typical starburst or AGN-dominated systems \citep{2025arXiv250710659L}.
-The high gas surface densities inferred from their emission lines and infrared luminosity further indicate that LRDs are capable of maintaining extensive regions of cold, shielded molecular gas.